 - In the “Supporting Documents” section, Assessors may review any supporting documents uploaded by the applicant.
 The inclusion of supporting documents is optional.

 - In the “Validator Overall Feedback” section, Assessors will review the feedback of the applicant’s Validators.

 - The Assessor will then be asked to confirm their final recommendation on whether the applicant has met the competencies at the required level for professional registration or licensure.

 Interviewing to Assess Competency

 In cases where further clarification or detail is required, a regulator may invite an applicant to attend an interview.
-These interviews provide applicants with an opportunity to present in person a summary of their experience, to expand further on their work, and/or to better explain their level of application of engineering principles.
+These interviews provide applicants with an opportunity to present in person a summary of their experience, to expand further on their work, and/or to better explain their level of application of engineering or geoscience principles.
 The interview helps to determine whether a candidate has satisfied all of the experience requirements and has demonstrated a progression of experience and responsibility to a professional level.
-Key Competencies in which an applicant was rated below the required competence level may be areas of focus for the interview.
+Competencies in which an applicant was rated below the required level may be areas of focus for the interview.

 The requirement for experience in a Canadian environment is assessed using Canadian environment competencies.
 Previously, Canadian environment experience was demonstrated through a time-based requirement (i.e., at least 12 months in a Canadian environment).

 The Canadian environment competencies are a subset of eight competencies that have been identified from the existing 34 competencies of the competency framework, and that best demonstrates knowledge and experience of Canadian regulations, codes, standards, quality control, safety awareness, professional accountability and communication.
 The intent is to align the assessment method of the Canadian environment competency requirement with the online Competency Assessment System and to provide better definition and objectivity.